DevInSilence/runelang_docs/src/basics/project-setup.md

 We will have the following crates:

-- `runelang-core`: This crate will contain lexer and parser code.
+- `rune-core`: This crate will contain lexer and parser code.
-- `runelang-analyzer`: This crate will contain the analyzer code.
+- `rune-analyzer`: This crate will contain the analyzer code.
-- `runelang-compiler`: This crate will contain the compiler code.
+- `rune-compiler`: This crate will contain the compiler code.

 This might change as we progress through the book.
 This page will be updated accordingly.